Devon Rex Cat Grooming

 Bathing

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Devon Rexs have particular requirements based on their small size, light shedding level, and genetic predispositions to HCM and luxating patella.
+Devon Rexs bring a small build, a light shedding pattern, and breed-specific health risk around HCM and luxating patella — each of those shifts routine care in a different direction.

 Nail Care